FedeDP/ncursesFM/README.md

 * show_hidden -> whether to show hidden files by default or not.
 * iso_mount_point -> mount point of any iso (for example /home/$your_username).
 Mount point will be "$iso_mount_point/iso_name".
 * starting_directory -> default starting directory.

+IT DOES NOT SUPPORT TERMINAL RESIZE.
+It is meant to be used maximized, or from a tty.

 PKGBUILD for Archlinux is here!
 Soon on AUR.